 - For each section, when appropriate select the intensity, how often it happens, and how well the animal helps to ameliorate the issue.

 - Must have a “disability and disability-related need for an assistance animal” that can be verified.

 - Has an animal (animals commonly kept in households) that relieves the symptoms of the disability and its effect on major life activities.

 - We respect your privacy and do not tolerate spam and will never sell, rent, lease or give away your information (name, address, email, etc.) to any third party.

 - Our screening tests and psychological self-tests are intended for educational purposes only and should not be understood to constitute a diagnosis or healthcare recommendation.
-Nor do the results guaranty a particular outcome.
+Nor do the results guarantee a particular outcome.

 - If required, please consult with a mental health professional as soon as possible.